mnalis/pam_access_country_generator/README.md

 # pam_access_country_generator
 Generates pam_access(8) config file allowing only specific country from RIPE database

-Intended usage is allow only FTP access from home country for most users, to mitigate trojan horses which steal passwords.
-Only work well for small countries like 'HR'
+Intended usage is to allow FTP access only from home country for most users, to mitigate trojan horses which steal passwords.
+Probably only works well for small countries like 'HR'

 Usage:
 - install vsftpd (for example)